History

 how it started

-The team recognized that the problem was bigger than any one denomination, so Highland Park Presbyterian Church joined in partnership.
+Highland Park Presbyterian Church joined in partnership.
 HPPC primarily funded the ministry and the renovation of St. Paul’s commercial kitchen, and St. Paul provided the physical location downtown to house the ministry.

-Initially there was concern that the different ethnic makeup of the two churches would be a problem, but soon everyone soon realized that they were united in a common goal of caring for the least of these – a meal and spiritual food for the Dallas homeless.
+Initially there was concern that the different ethnic makeup of the churches would be a problem, but soon everyone soon realized that they were united in a common goal of caring for the least of these – a meal and spiritual food for the Dallas homeless.

 research